-Table 3: F_1 scores for Gibbs, herded Gibbs and Viterbi on the NER task.
+Table 3: Gibbs, herded Gibbs and Viterbi for the NER task.
 The average computational time each approach took to do inference for the entire test set is listed (in square brackets).
 After only 400 iterations (90.48 seconds), herded Gibbs already achieves an F_1 score of 84.75, while Gibbs, even after 800 iterations (115.92 seconds) only achieves an F_1 score of 84.61.
 For the same computation, herded Gibbs is more accurate than Gibbs.